dec112/ng112-js/README.md

 ## Examples

-Most complete examples can be found in both browser and node example projects in `./example/browser` and `./example/node`.
+Most complete examples can be found in both web and node example projects in `./example/web` and `./example/node`.

 Examples of specific use-cases can be found in `./example/snippets`.